 Karma.
 For now, my own father is still in a nursing home, despite my misgivings.
 On a recent trip, on our last night in Houston, my kids and I brought Dad pizza.
 When I stepped away, my daughter recorded her grandpa.
 Listening to the tape later, it was the most lucid conversation I’d heard in a long time.
 I was sad to have missed it but was glad my kids saw a different side to him.
 Before we left, I reminded him to keep eating.
 “Bố nhớ ăn nhé.”

-This story was made as part of a fellowship from the Gerontological Society of America, Journalists Network on Generations, and the Silver Century Foundation.
+This story won an award from the Asian American Journalists Association for excellence in radio/audio.
+It was originally reported in May of 2019 as part of a fellowship from the Gerontological Society of America, Journalists Network on Generations, and the Silver Century Foundation.

 Additional resources and contact information: